max-ieremenko/ServiceModel.Grpc/docs/global-error-handling.md

 }
 ```

-The second one `UnexpectedExceptionClientHandler` is responsible to process marker `UnexpectedErrorDetail` provided by server error handler.
+The second one `UnexpectedExceptionClientHandler` is responsible to process the marker `UnexpectedErrorDetail` provided by the server error handler.

 ``` c#
 // custom exception with detailed information from server